bbugyi200/Budget/README.md

 # Personal Budget GUI (built on Tkinter)

-After switching from Windows over to the Linux community, I found that my favorite budgeting software no longer worked.
+After switching from Windows over to the Linux community, I found that my favorite budgeting software was no longer compatiable with my system.

 This project is my attempt at creating a platform independent budgeting program specifically designed to manage your money one pay-period at a time.